babaxiong/sistr-web-app/README.md

     - Docker container: build image and deploy on local infrastructure
     - Natively on a classical web-server: install all dependencies and deploy on dedicated hosting
 2. Remotely using
-    - Free Heroku Platform as a Service (PaaS): Deploy publicly on free web-hosting for testing, demo or lightweight usage
+    - Free [Render.com](https://render.com/) Platform as a Service (PaaS): Deploy publicly on free web-hosting for testing, demo or lightweight usage (both Dockerfile and script deployment from a private and public repositories are supported)
     - Cloud infrastructure: Deploy publicly or privately in Cloud Virtual Machine

 ## Requirements